SAP Negotiations • Vendor Management

 +

-SAP will involve senior executives to woo your C-suite.
-Conversations are friendly and high-level but ultimately looking for upsell opportunities.
-Counter: prep your executives on SAP's likely goals so they respond with your company's needs, not SAP's agenda.
-Also watch for "top-siding" — going around the negotiation team to engage a C-level with promises or pressure.
-Nominate specific points of contact and instruct your team not to engage in off-script talks.
+SAP will involve senior executives to engage your C-suite.
+Conversations are friendly and high-level but are ultimately looking for upsell opportunities and strategic commitments before the negotiation team has context.
+Prep your executives on SAP's likely goals so they respond with your company's needs, not SAP's agenda.

 Tactic